"This an exhibit you might be interested in

 What was it about the exhibit that had touched people, had drawn so many to it?
 I was reminded of Agnes Martin who wrote, “You have no idea how sensitive people are.”
 Of course, the opposite seems just as true.

 Many in the local Japanese American community had turned out for the exhibit.
-What currents lay silent in that community just waiting for a measure of honorable recognition?
+What currents had lain silent in that community just waiting for a measure of honorable recognition?
 Tom Graves’ sensitive black and white portraits of Japanese Americans who fought for the U.S. during WWll, must have played a part.
 His photos were an adjunct to the work of the twelve artists included in the exhibit catalog.
 They reminded me how powerful a photograph can be.
-In them something essential is revealed about Graves himself - because what does it take to create the space that allows a person to come out and appear when a camera is being pointed at them?
+In them something essential is revealed about Graves himself - because what does it take to create the space that allows a person to come out really appear when a camera is being pointed at them?

 As Gail, her husband John, Patrick and I were having dinner that evening, we tried to account for the astonishing turnout.
 Gail pointed out that the show had been well advertised.
 All the local papers covered it, she said, adding,“We even had our own logo!”